mbernste/mbernste.github.io/_posts/2024-11-16-Art_of_War_part1.md

 **Therefore use these assessments for comparison, to find out what the conditions are.
 That is to say, which political leadership has the Way?
 Which general has ability?
 Who has the better climate and terrain?
 Whose discipline is effective?
 Whose troops are stronger?
 Whose officers and soldiers are better trained?
 Whose system of rewards and punishments is clearer?
 This is how you can know who will win.**

-* Sun Tzu lays out a formula for assessing who has the advantage in a conflict, which again emphasizes how the rules of conflict can be broken apart and studied scientifically.
 * Interestingly, Sun Tzu suggests that one can know the victor before any conflict occurs.
 The statement, “This is how you can know who will win” is extremely certain.
 He does not say “who will probably win.”
 He says, “who will win.”
 This is another key theme that will pervade throughout the book: one should use information to assess the situation, arrive at a point of clarity, and strike decisively!

 **Assess the advantages in taking advice, then structure your forces accordingly, to supplement extraordinary tactics.
 Forces are to be structured strategically, based on what is advantageous.**

-* I interpret this piece to mean that one should structure their resources (“forces”) based on the intelligence they receive.
+* I interpret this point to mean that one should structure their resources (“forces”) based on the intelligence they receive.
 One should adapt their strategy to the circumstances.
-Again, Sun Tzu emphasizes the use of information to gain an advantage.
+Again, Sun Tzu emphasizes the importance of using intelligence to gain an advantage.

 **A military operation involves deception.
 Even though you are competent, appear to be incompetent.
 Though effective, appear to be ineffective.**

-* In any conflict, you should not telegraph your abilities to your opponent.
+* In any conflict, you should not telegraph your capabilities to your opponent.
 This holds in military conflict, but generalizes to conflict as a whole.
 There are two reasons for this.
 First, if you telegraph your capabilities, your opponent can use that information to gain the advantage.
-Second, if you act incompetent, but are actually competent, and your opponent buys this lie, then they will attack when they have the disadvantage.
+Second, if you act incompetent, but are actually competent, and your opponent believes this lie, then they will attack when they have the disadvantage.
 You can thus bait them into a fight they cannot win.

 **When you are going to attack nearby, make it look as if you are going to go a long way; when you are going to attack far away, make it look as if you are going just a short distance.**